-Just about anywhere you have young adults gathered together, you’re also going to have images and posts about what they’re doing popping up on social media.
+Anywhere you have young adults gathered together; you’re also going to have images and posts about what they’re doing popping up on social media.
 A party is the perfect place for multiple posting opportunities, so give your graduation party a hashtag (#emmasgradbash, #gradpartyforus) for kids to use when posting their updates.
 This way they can keep up on everything to do with the event and maybe even get their hashtag to trend.
 And who doesn’t want a trending graduation bash?

 Another fun idea inspired by social media is to broadcast a portion of the party via livestream.
-You don’t have to livestream the entire event, but maybe plan ahead about a certain aspect that would be cool to feature, such as all of the graduates doing a trendy dance, making speeches or playing a goofy party game.
+You don’t have to livestream the entire event but maybe plan ahead about a certain aspect that would be cool to feature.
+That might include all of the graduates doing a trendy dance, making speeches or playing a goofy party game.

 Make a Graduation Party Video

 Not sure about pulling off the whole livestream thing?
-Another option is to film a graduation party video, and post it to a video sharing site like youtube.
-Remember to share it with the party's hashtag!Continue to 5 of 20 below.
+Another option is to film a graduation party video and post it to a video sharing site like youtube.
+Remember to share it with the party's hashtag!Continue to 5 of 19 below.

 Have a Big Screen Slideshow